shaypheraddison/shayshay-javascript/README.md

-Practice examples for python
+Practice examples for JavaScript
-NOTE: If you get stuck, please look at documentation at docs.python.org
+NOTE: If you get stuck, please look at documentation